-- Is there a standing meeting you can use for regular stakeholder feedback and engagement? - Will you need to provide incentives for some stakeholders to participate, particularly those who receive services from your program? - Are there key points you want to make sure you check in with your stakeholders about?
+- Is there a standing meeting you can use for regular stakeholder feedback and engagement? - How can you equitably engage participants?
+Will you need to provide incentives for some stakeholders to participate, particularly those who receive services from your program? - Are there key points you want to make sure you check in with your stakeholders about?